Open Conceptual Data Models

 - Support for embedding RDF into existing (X)HTML

-- Emerging tools for exposing SQL data as RDF
+- Emerging tools for exposing Relational data as RDF Graph Model data

 Astoria lacks scalability & scope of Semantic Web technologies